This Is Exactly What Ray Romano Said During His Censored Oscars Moment

 Here’s Ray Romano saying “get the fuck out of my chair” at #Oscars pic.twitter.com/Z74HYZWPHO— Sarah O'Connell (@SarahO_Connell) February 10, 2020

+Pesci, who was nominated for a Best Supporting Actor Oscar, and Romano star as cousins in The Irishman, alongside a cast of famous faces that includes Robert De Niro, Al Pacino, Bobby Cannavale, and Anna Paquin.
+While Romano brought to life lawyer Bill Bufalino, Pesci played his mobster relative Russell Bufalino.

-The audience immediately laughed at the censor-agitating glimpse behind the scenes of The Irishman.
+The Academy Awards audience immediately laughed at Romano's censor-agitating glimpse behind the scenes of filming his Oscar-nominated movie.

-Still, Romano’s on-stage partner Sandra Oh got the last laugh of their appearance.
+Still, Romano’s on-stage partner Oh got the last laugh of their presenting appearance.
 The Killing Eve — and therefore BBC America — star shot back, “I think they’re going to bleep that.
 Not everything is Netflix, Ray.”

 At least not yet.